YaronFunis/multipad-looper/README.md

 # multipad-looper

-The multi-pad looper is React App designed to play multiple 9 synced audio loops.
+The multi-pad looper is React App designed to play multiple synced audio loops.

 ## Usage
-Click on each pad to trigger it on/off.
+Click on any of the 9 pads to trigger it on/off.

 The loop will start playing when the play button is clicked.